-Parents will be given instructions at the beginning of the school year for accessing information in Skyward.
-This program allows parents to use any computer (library, office, home) to view district and school information AND communicate 24/7 with school personnel.
+Parents will be given instructions at the beginning of the school year for accessing information in Skyward and in Schoology.
+These platforms allow parents to use any computer (library, office, home) to view district and school information AND communicate 24/7 with school personnel.
 Sites are confidential as well as secure.
-Students & parents are given separate access codes to assure confidentiality & avoid tampering.
+Students & parents are given separate access codes to assure confidentiality & to avoid tampering.